TrueBlocks/create-local-app/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GPL 3.0 License.
 See `LICENSE` for more information.

 ## Contact